 The age-old Hebrides islands and the west coast of Scotland are the ancestral home of the Teare family.
 Their name comes from the Gaelic form Mac-an-Tsaoir, which denotes son of the carpenter or wright.

 The surname Teare was first found in on the Isle of Iona, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Teare family

-Another 127 words (9 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early Teare History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Teare research.
+Another 64 words (5 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early Teare History in all our PDF Extended History products and printed products wherever possible.